Barista handing a card reader to a customer making a payment with a credit card at a coffee shop counter.

 3. Despite the added security of EMV chips, safe credit card habits are still necessary to prevent identity theft and fraud.

 If you’ve had debit and credit cards for a long time, you may have noticed a gradual shift at the cash register from swiping your card to inserting or even tapping your card on the card reader.
-Many credit card issuers have moved away from relying on the magnetic stripe to instead use a small computer chip called an EMV chip for payment processing.
+Many credit card issuers have moved away from relying on the magnetic stripe to instead use a small embedded microchip called an EMV chip for payment processing.
 The EMV chip offers more protection from credit card fraud.
 Read on to learn more about EMV chip technology and what it means for you.

 What are EMV chips?

 EMV chips are integrated circuit computer chips, usually embedded on the ends of debit and credit cards.
-They’re named for Europay, Mastercard, and Visa (EMV), the companies that developed EMV specifications to combat credit card fraud associated with magnetic stripe cards.

 Technically, “EMV” refers to a set of standards and tools for secure credit card payments.
 EMV chip cards meet those standards.
 They offer protection from card fraud and identity theft by adding layers of security to each credit card transaction.